-Referred to as "device" includes but is not limited to a privately/school owned laptop, tablet computing device, net book, notebook, e Reader, iPod touch, smart watch, gps tracker with recording and/or transmitting capability, and/or smart phone.
+[CP] CELL PHONE / WIRELESS COMMUNICATION DEVICES (WCDs): Referred to as "device" includes but is not limited to a privately/school owned laptop, tablet computing device, net book, notebook, e-Reader and iPod touch.
 When permission is not given, such devices must be turned off and put away during the school day or on the bus.
-Smart watches may be on the wrist in sight but shall not be utilized for recording or transmitting without permission.
+Smart watches may be in sight but shall not be utilized for recording or transmitting.
+Meta/recording glasses are not permitted on school campus or any school related event.
 The student is fully responsible, at all times, for the personally owned device brought to school.
 The District is NOT liable for any loss, damage or theft of a personally owned device.
 As such, students should not share devices.
 Device use is exclusively limited to schools participating in the Bring Your Own Device (BYOD) program.
 Devices should be turned off and should not be visible at schools not participating in the BYOD program.